nazibul7/TurboProxy/docs/v2-epoll/einprogress-nonblocking-connect.md

      `epoll` reports **`EPOLLIN`** on the client socket.

 ✅ **Server gets EPOLLIN on the listening socket after handshake, then later EPOLLIN on the accepted client socket when real data arrives**
 ---
+## After 3-way handshake

+✅ Both sides get kernel send/receive buffers (automatically managed) ✅ Send buffers are empty → EPOLLOUT ready on both sides ✅ Receive buffers are empty → EPOLLIN not ready on both sides

+### Server Side (after accept()):

+✅ EPOLLOUT set immediately → Send buffer is empty, ready to write ✅ EPOLLIN NOT set → No data from client yet, nothing to read

+### Client Side (after connect()):

+✅ EPOLLOUT set immediately → Send buffer is empty, ready to write ✅ EPOLLIN NOT set → No data from server yet, nothing to read
+---

 ## 🔁 Sequence Diagram